riot/riot.github.io/index.md

 <span class="bar blue" style="width: 10%"></span>

-1. Fewer bugs.
+- Fewer bugs
-4. Faster to parse and cheaper to download.
+- Faster to parse and cheaper to download
-3. Embeddable.
-The library should be smaller than the application.
+- Embeddable.
+The library should be smaller than the application
-4. Less to maintain.
-We don't need a big team to maintain Riot.
+- Less to maintain.
+We don't need a big team to maintain Riot

 ### 4. Small, but complete

 Riot has all the essential building blocks for modern client-side applications:

-- "Reactive" views for building user interfaces.
+- "Reactive" views for building user interfaces
-- Event library for building APIs with isolated modules.
+- Event library for building APIs with isolated modules
-- Router for taking care of URL and the back button.
+- Router for taking care of URL and the back button

 Riot is an "open stack".
 It's meant for developers who want to avoid framework specific idioms.
 The generic tools let you mix and match design patterns.
 Systems like Facebook Flux can be [self-made](https://github.com/jimsparkman/RiotControl).